 (3) It is advisable to perform the upgrade into 1.3.0 in a period of low database activity.
-This is due to " Access Exclusive " locks that are set on application tables while the E-Maj triggers are renamed.
+This is due to Access Exclusive locks that are set on application tables while the E-Maj triggers are renamed.

-At the end of each upgrade step, the script displays the following message :
+At the end of each upgrade step, the script displays the following message:

-E-Maj successfully migrated to <new_version>
+E-Maj successfully migrated to <new version>

-3.3.4 E-Maj upgrade from 1.3.1 to 2.0.0
+3.3.4 E-Maj upgrade from 1.3.1 to a higher version

-The upgrade to the 2.0.0 version is specific as it must handle the installation mode change, moving from a psql script to an extension.
+The upgrade from the 1.3.1 version is specific as it must handle the installation mode change, moving from a psql script to an extension.